WELCOME TO THE

 HARPS - How to get the pipeline generated files (CCF, s1d, e2ds, bis, INT_GUIDE)

-Archive Science Group 9 months ago 0
+Archive Science Group 1 year ago 0

 The HARPS pipeline generates separate products for both HARPS fibres (labelled A and B), cross correlating the observed spectra with template stellar spectra for various spectral types.